 The land that the Capitol occupies has its own history.
 This area provided access to the lower Mississippi River, and evidence of it’s strategic military location is still evident.
 Just east of the Capitol is Arsenal Park, where a warehouse erected in 1838 for gunpowder storage still stands.
 You’ll also find canons perched atop a ceremonial platform built by Native American around 1,000 years ago.

 Houmas House Plantation and Gardens, between Baton Rouge and New Orleans, allows visitors and their pets to experience the life of a wealthy Sugar Baron in the 1800s.
 Well-behaved, leashed dogs are welcome to join the mansion tours, as long as other guests don’t object.
 If someone is uncomfortable with dogs, you may be asked to wait 30 minutes for the next tour.

 Leashed pets are also invited to relish the 38-acre expanse of lush gardens and grounds.
 When you’ve worked up an appetite, enjoy lunch at the outdoor seating area of the restaurant.
 Pets are also welcome to stay with you at the Inn at Houmas House – food and water bowls provided!

 The staff simply asks that you call the gift shop (225-473-9380) prior to arriving with your pet.
 The resident pups are always around, and they appreciate a heads-up when another dog is on the property.

 Ahhhh, New Orleans.
 The Big Easy.
-The Birthplace of Jazz and home of Mardi Gras, and the last stop on the Great River Road.
+The Birthplace of Jazz, home of Mardi Gras, and the last stop on the Great River Road.
 If there’s another place in the world like it, we haven’t been there.
 And there’s a lot you and your pet can do together in this eclectic city!
-Take a walk in the Garden District, stroll through Louis Armstrong Park, pick up biegnets at Café du Monde, and hop the Canal Street Ferry to check out the Algiers Point neighborhood.
+Take a walk in the Garden District, stroll through Louis Armstrong Park, pick up beignets at Café du Monde, and hop the Canal Street Ferry to check out the Algiers Point neighborhood.